 Lead Generation Via Social Media

 Social media can serve multiple roles when it comes to generating leads.
-It plays a supporting role to your content efforts by providing you a way to get links to that content in front of more eyes.
-And it gives you a platform for generating general interest in your company and product by way of promoted posts, backlinks to your pillar pages, etc. In addition, social media gives you access to millions of captive audience members who would love to see your links, share other interesting content you found, and who would potentially benefit from more of the same by becoming followers.
+It plays a supporting role in your content efforts by providing you with a way to get links to that content in front of more eyes.
+And it gives you a platform for generating general interest in your company and product by way of promoted posts, backlinks to your pillar pages, etc. In addition, social media gives you access to millions of captive audience members who would love to see your links, share other interesting content you found, and would potentially benefit from more of the same by becoming followers.

-Social media allows you to be yourself, share your company brand voice far and wide, and put a human face on that company presence.
+Social media allows you to be yourself, share your company brand voice far and wide, and put a human face on that company's presence.
 Interacting with followers, liking posts, and sharing interesting stuff with your own audience all act to increase trust in your company.
 People like interacting with people they trust, and in general, people trust other people more than anonymous companies.

 Don’t abuse that trust.
 Share great content with your followers that you truly believe they would want to see.
 While you’re at it, share a snippet of one of those webinars with a link to download the entire recording.
 Now they can hear that great content as well.
 You’re using the trust you’ve established to encourage people to become prospects.
-And as a bonus, you already know they’re high-quality since they volunteered their info in order to learn more about your product via that webinar.
+And as a bonus, you already know they’re high-quality since they volunteered their info to learn more about your product via that webinar.